Ten Day Ski Getaway: Montana's Local Gems

 Explore Helena

-Fuel up on breakfast in Philipsburg at your hotel or at the Station Tavern before your two-hour drive to Montana’s capital city of Helena.
-Take a stroll through Reeder’s Alley and explore shops, galleries and eateries on Last Chance Gulch (including the Helena Walking Mall) and Great Northern Town Center.
-Then head to Broadwater Hot Springs for a relaxing soak.
-Back in town, enjoy brews and bites at Mt.
-Ascension Brewing or grab a casual dinner at The Hopper on the walking mall.
+Fuel up on breakfast in Philipsburg at your hotel or at the go-to Sunshine Station Tavern before your two-hour drive to Helena, Montana’s capital city.
+Explore downtown shops, galleries and eateries — popular spots include the walking mall and Reeder’s Alley.
+Then head to Broadwater Hot Springs, just 10 minutes from downtown, for a relaxing soak.
+Come dinnertime, enjoy brews and bites at Mt.
+Ascension Brewing Co. or a casual meal at The Hopper on the walking mall.
 Local-favorite eateries also include On Broadway and the Silver Star Steak Company.
-Overnight in Helena at Lamplighter Cabins & Suites, The Great Northern or at a local B&B, like The Carolina.
+Stay overnight in Helena at Lamplighter Cabins & Suites, The Great Northern (the only Best Western Premier hotel in Montana) or at a local B&B, like The Carolina.

 Day 6